Beer still has a long way to go before it’s viewed as a high-end luxury item by the masses.

 A bottle opener offers shotgunners a false sense of safety and an electric tap improves on hand-pumped keg beer.

 Designed to shake martinis, the humdrum, standard-issue pint glass seems woefully inadequate as beer’s catch-all vessel.
+So Jim Koch hired a company to come up with a solution.

 The Beer Geek tackles home infections, old beer, Klosterbräu and beer’s fattening effect.